-The cumulative result of past damages has resulted in the loss of at least half of the living coral cover on reefs globally since the 1870s with losses accelerating in recent decades.51 While coral cover is often seen as the principal benchmark of healthy reefs, this is but one component of a healthy reef community, and appropriate indicators and benchmarks will depend on the local context (e.g., 52).
-Coral reef ecosystems are of high integrity-i.e., are highly intact-when their dominant ecological characteristics (e.g., composition, structure, function, and ecological processes) occur within their natural ranges of variation, and can withstand and recover from most perturbations imposed by natural environmental dynamics or human disruptions.53 Coral reef scientists and managers already assess coral reef integrity through a variety of measurements, including common metrics like hard coral cover and composition, cover of key benthic groups, and reef fish abundance and biomass (e.g., 54).
-Many reefs are effectively gone (i.e., they have lost their integrity and capacity
+The cumulative result of past damages is the loss of at least half of the living coral cover on reefs since the 1870s with losses accelerating in recent decades 51.
+In addition, even reefs that have retained similar levels of live coral cover have already undergone dramatic shifts in their species composition 52.
+While coral cover is often seen as the principal benchmark of healthy reefs, this is but one component of a healthy reef community, and appropriate indicators and benchmarks will depend on the local context (e.g., 53).
+Coral reef ecosystems are of high integrity-i.e., are highly intact-when their dominant ecological characteristics (e.g., composition, structure, function, and ecological processes) occur within their natural ranges of variation, and can withstand and recover from most perturbations imposed by natural environmental dynamics or human disruptions 54.
+Coral reef scientists and managers already assess coral reef integrity through a variety of measurements, including common metrics like hard coral cover and composition, cover of key benthic

+LOCAL SOLUTIONS

-LOCAL SOLUTIONS Many threats facing coral reefs can be locally managed.
+Many threats facing coral reefs can be locally managed.
 Holistic strategies encompass fisheries, catchments, and adjacent ecosystems, balance biodiversity conservation with sustainable development, and engage local and Indigenous communities to account for local priorities and enable sustainable reef use.
 Regenerative agriculture can decrease pollution and increase reef recovery potential and coastal livelihood resilience.